-It provides a fair chance for all candidates to showcase their competencies without bias.
+It provides a fair chance for all candidates to showcase their competencies without bias or discrimination.

-By adhering to these structured principles and steps, [Company Name] ensures that our assessments are not only effective in measuring employee competencies but also support our broader goals of fair and inclusive workforce development.
+By adhering to these structured principles and steps, [Company Name] ensures that our assessments are effective in measuring employee competencies and support our broader goals of fair and inclusive workforce development.

 Types of Questioning